 Ingredients

-- 1 tablespoon regular soy sauce
+- 1 tablespoon regular soy sauce or light soy sauce

 - 1 tablespoon Chinese black vinegar or rice vinegar

-- 1 teaspoon sesame oil
+- 1 teaspoon sesame oil or substitute with a neutral oil

-- ¼ teaspoon sesame seeds or as needed
+- Β½ teaspoon sesame seeds optional

-- 1 teaspoon green onion finely chopped
+- 1 teaspoon green onion finely chopped (optional)

-- 1 teaspoon chili oil
+- 0.5 - 1 teaspoon chili oil

 Instructions